Ditchcarbon

 Very high

 Some industries are more carbon intensive than others.
-Carl Zeiss, Inc.'s primary industry is Medical, precision and optical instruments, watches and clocks (33), which is low in terms of carbon intensity compared to other industries.
+Carl Zeiss, Inc.'s primary industry is Medical, precision and optical instruments, watches and clocks (33), which is very low in terms of carbon intensity compared to other industries.

 Very low